What is porting a mortgage, and how does it work?

 If you're a homeowner and planning to move house soon, you'll need to decide what to do about your mortgage.
 Many people switch to a brand new mortgage deal when they move, but you may be able to take your existing mortgage with you by 'porting' it to the new property.

-So how does porting a mortgage work?
+So, how does porting a mortgage work?
 Is it the same as remortgaging?
 And how much does it cost?
-We’ll answer some of your biggest mortgage porting questions below.
+Let's walk through some of the most common questions about mortgage porting together.

 In this guide